 Flows through the constricted true left channel are putting pressure on the Tahawai St Revetment, especially during high flow events.
-In places the base of the revetment is showing early signs of slumping and re-settling due to undercutting (Figure: 4).
-Widening of the true right channel last summer has helped to reduce pressure on the revetment however further work is needed to ensure the stability of the rock wall.
+In places the base of the revetment is showing early signs of slumping and re-settling due to undercutting (Figure 6).
+Widening of the true right channel is needed to relieve pressure continuing to build within the true left channel and ensure the stability of the revetment.